netd-tud/riot-exercises/rust02-timers/README.md

 Code that should execute inside an interrupt handler is limited (for example, no blocking operations should occur).
 The requirement that data sent to an interrupt handler is `Send` prevents many mistakes there.

+The second closure describes the main thread logic that should run in the mean time, while the interrupt isn't triggered.
+Here, we insert the old `blink` function.

 **3. Recompile and build the application.
 Press the reset button.**
 ```sh